tynopet/homework/homework-25/unit82.md

   2. Who cuts Brian's hair for him?
 Nobody.
 He cuts it himself.
   3. Do you want me to tell Amy about your idea?
 No, I'll tell her myself.
   4. Who told you that Linda was going away.
 Linda told me herself.
   5. Can you phone John for me?
-Why can't you phone himself?
+Why can't you phone yourself?